 With a low-cost of entry and low concentration of big firms in key markets, the commercial and residential cleaning industry is a lucrative endeavor for small businesses.
 Although the industry is relatively recession-proof, successful entrepreneurs know that smart marketing and continued growth is critical to the success and survival of any cleaning business.

-Whether you’re thinking of starting a cleaning business, or just need an injection of fresh ideas, here are eight ways to grow your cleaning business, as recommended by some of the cleaning industry’s top marketers and small business experts.
+Whether you’re thinking of starting a cleaning business, looking for a business line of credit for your current cleaning business, or just need an injection of fresh ideas, here are eight ways to grow your cleaning business, as recommended by some of the cleaning industry’s top marketers and small business experts.

 1. Picture the Kind of Cleaning Business You Want

 We all start businesses with a goal in mind, but as days roll into months and months into years, we often lose sight of our goals and dreams.
 So as you think about growing your cleaning business, step back and think about what your dream business looks like and feels like and what’s involved in getting to that point.
 As Dan Liebrecht, Co-Founder of CleanGuru and marketing coach to the cleaning industry explains in this quick tip, your dream might be happy customers, employees and happy owners – the kind of set-up that provides stability and satisfaction for all.

 But how do you make this dream a reality?
 It starts with defining your ideal customer.

 In a crowded market, differentiating yourself is essential.
 Customers want to know what it is you can do for them that other cleaning firms can’t.
 Start by assessing your competition – what do they do that’s unique, not only in their messaging but in their actions?
 Use Facebook, online reviews, and word of mouth to listen to what the market is saying about your competitor’s services.
 What needs aren’t being served?
 From a service delivery standpoint, it might involve a greater emphasis on green cleaning products, flexible cleaning schedules (evenings and weekends), and so on.